groupon/odo/README.md

 ### Override Class and Simple Override Method
 1. Add a new class to your project to hold your override methods.
 Generally you will want to group methods into classes by functional area(ex: a class to override all requests that return a list of deals)
-2. Import the appropriate override type (ex: import com.groupon.odo.proxylib.plugin.ResponseOverride)
+2. Import the appropriate override type (ex: import com.groupon.odo.plugin.ResponseOverride)
 3. Add a static method that returns a string with a single String parameter and the following annotation.
 Name your function something that is meaningful:
 <pre><code>
 @ResponseOverride(